Are you wondering what mortgage you can get for £500 a month?

 The total value that a mortgage lender will be prepared to lend varies greatly depending on a wide range of factors as discussed within this article, however typically the loan to value rate and personal circumstances are the biggest factor.

-Should you wish to discuss the mortgage options that may be available to you, as well as discuss edibility, contact us today to arrange an initial consultation with our independent mortgage advisors.
+Should you wish to discuss the mortgage options that may be available to you, as well as discuss edibility, contact us today to arrange an initial consultation with our mortgage advisors.

 Call us today on 01925 906 210 or feel free to contact us.
 One of our advisors will be happy to talk through all of your options with you.